EvanBelcher/DrillBook/Usage.md

 ##Editing the page
 The "Page Data" pane on the right side of the screen contains controls for the entire page.
--Navigation
+- Navigation
 	-
--Page Number
+- Page Number
 	-
--Song Title
+- Song Title
 	-
 - Starting Measure
 	-